dmidlo/histdata.com-tools/docs/cross-currency-reconciliation-contracts.md

 all three dimensions.
 If no external condition exists, the event's own feed-epoch IDs are used and other dimensions are marked `unclassified`.

-`CrossCurrencyResidualSliceV1` reports support, projections, infeasibility, and pre/post maximum residuals for each relationship/dimension/key.
+`CrossCurrencyResidualSliceV1` reports support, projections, synthetic-output infeasibility, observed-only exceedances, and pre/post maximum residuals for each relationship/dimension/key.
 This keeps coherence evidence stratified instead of hiding weak regimes behind one global average.